School Science Lessons

 For preparing oxygen gas, it is safer to use hydrogen peroxide and potassium permanganate, or hydrogen peroxide with manganese dioxide catalyst.

-If potassium permanganate is used for preparation of chlorine gas, by reaction with hydrochloric acid, the solid must be is covered with a layer of water and
+If using potassium permanganate to prepare chlorine gas by reaction with hydrochloric acid, the solid must be is covered with a layer of water.

 Acidified solutions are used as an oxidant in organic chemistry for the oxidation of aldehydes or alcohols.